Chickenhare and the Hamster of Darkness: Plot

-At the Frosty Mountains, Chickenhare, Meg, and Abe enter the temple and go through three different trials to find the Hamster of Darkness.
-After passing said trials, the trio discovers the true artifact hidden in the icy tomb of the long-extinct hamsters, a scepter with a glowing shard of ice embedded in its top.
-However, Lapin and his crew arrive and take the scepter from the trio.
-Lapin uses the scepter's power to call forth the ghosts of the long-dead hamsters to take over Featherbeard, not before leaving the trio stranded in the temple.
-Meg reminds a depressed Chickenhare how his unusual features led them to the temple, and he taps into his innate ability to fly to save Meg and Abe and catch up to Lapin.
+At the Frosty Mountains, Chickenhare, Meg, and Abe enter the temple and complete three trials to get to the Hamster of Darkness, ultimately discovering an ice scepter in the tomb of the long-extinct hamsters.
+Lapin and his crew arrive and take the scepter, summoning the hamsters' ghosts to take over Featherbeard and leaving the trio stranded in the temple.
+Meg reminds Chickenhare how his unusual features led them to the temple, and he uses his unexpected flight abilities to save Meg and Abe and catch up to Lapin.

 Back in Featherbeard, Lapin has taken over the kingdom with the help of the ghost hamsters.
-With the help of Abe and Meg, Chickenhare gets the scepter back from Lapin, but the scepter's power only responds to the one who first uses it.
-Chickenhare decides to destroy it and goes to the Royal Adventure Society testing grounds, where he hopes to drop the scepter into the massive pit beneath the area.
-After a battle, Chickenhare and Lapin go one-on-one for the scepter and fall into the pit.
-Chickenhare saves himself by flying away, while Lapin falls to his demise.
-With the scepter destroyed, the ghost hamsters disappear, and Lapin's surviving crew members are arrested by the wolf guards.
+Aided by Abe and Meg, Chickenhare gets the scepter back from Lapin, but the scepter's power only responds to the one who first uses it.
+Chickenhare decides to destroy it and runs to the Royal Adventure Society testing grounds, hoping to drop the scepter into the massive pit beneath the arena.
+After a battle, Chickenhare and Lapin fight for the scepter and both fall into the pit.
+Chickenhare saves himself by flying away, while Lapin falls to his apparent demise.
+With the scepter destroyed, the ghost hamsters disappear, and Lapin's henchmen are arrested.

-Afterward, Chickenhare decides to become an independent adventurer.
-Peter hands him his treasured golden machete as a sign of support before Chickenhare joins Meg and Abe on a new adventure.
+After some time, Chickenhare decides to become an independent adventurer with Meg and Abe, and Peter gives him his treasured golden machete as a sign of support.